Encrypting Data With AES GCM in Rust Using Openssl

 In the previous post

-.
-In this post we will use AES
+called Cipher Block Chaining.
+In this post we will use AES with

 another block cipher mode of operation.